-Expo 2020 site
+Expo 2020 Dubai site — District 2020

 Meydan One Mall

-This one, located between the existing Meydan racecourse site and Al Khail Road, is certainly slated to have a little bit extra — including a 1km-long indoor ski slope and winter village, plus a 400-metre Central Canyon and football and cricket facilities.
+This one, located between the existing Meydan racecourse site and Al Khail Road, is certainly expected to have a little bit extra — including a 1km-long indoor ski slope and winter village, plus a 400-metre Central Canyon and football and cricket amenities.

 The groundbreaking ceremony was held in March 2017.

-Fairmont Marina Abu Dhabi
+Rixos Marina Abu Dhabi

-A haven of tranquillity, Jubail sits between Abu Dhabi's Saadiyat Island and Yas Island and is set to become an upmarket residential community.
+A haven of tranquillity, Jubail sits between Abu Dhabi's Saadiyat Island and Yas Island, and is set to become an upmarket residential community.

 SeaWorld Abu Dhabi

 Construction on the tourist attraction has been gathering pace on Yas Island.
 It was said to be 90 per cent complete and will open in 2023, according to property developer Miral in September.